-The following state machine diagram shows the TSE Service boot up sequence in Free-running mode:
+See TSE Service Configuration for a diagram that shows the TSE Service boot up sequence states for Free-Running mode.

 Leader-Follower Mode

 The Leader-Follower mode builds on the Free-Running mode to provide simplified usage for client applications.
 A system configured in Leader-Follower mode has a predefined system configuration that is fully initialized at start-up.
 This configuration is specified in the system_definition.yml configuration file located in one of the hosts, called the Leader TSE Service.